Hello T.E.A Birds!

 - A lot of the shops and restaurants close down as well during winter months.

 Limoncello is a traditional Italian lemon liqueur.
 It is mainly produced in southern Italy and in Sorrento specifically.
-If you ever visit you’ll know why lemon trees abound and they make so many things with their lemons not only liqueur and candy but also perfume.
-We visited Limonoro (Store) while in Sorrento to taste it and it was delicious.
-I will say that it’s very strong in its alcohol content.
+If you ever visit you’ll notice lemon trees are plentiful.
+They produce so many things with their lemons like liqueur, candy, and also perfume.
+We visited their store Limonoro to taste the Limoncello and it was delicious and strong.
 The gentleman suggested we try the Crema Di Limoncello which is the cream version, still strong but smoother to drink.
 We ended up buying 3 little bottles with different flavors, Lemon (original) strawberry, and chocolate.
 Drew and I thought the Crema tasted like Coquito but with a lemon twist.

 We explored the gorgeous Amalfi Coast on our second day.
-The Amalfi Coast is only an hour drive down the scenic coast.
+The Amalfi Coast is only an hour drive from Sorrento down the scenic coast.
 We pulled over several times to admire the beautiful ocean scenery and to take pictures.
 I think the Amalfi Coast was my favorite place to visit on this trip.
-The views were absolutely breathtaking and the city had a small town feel that made it super charming in my eyes.
+The views were absolutely breathtaking.
+The city had a small-town feel and it was super charming in my eyes.

 I will say that visiting the ruins of Pompeii was really fun and educational.
 Drew and I booked a group tour that ended up being like a private tour just because we were the only ones who booked the tour on that day.
 I guess that’s another perk of traveling during the off-season. 😉